-Concerns have been raised by the American Medical Association (AMA) about the growing number of physicians offering “fee-for-service” treatments and alternate approaches or products to pharmaceuticals in their medical offices.
-This consent is meant to be a thoughtful and open discussion regarding these regulatory agencies’ concerns about complementary and alternative approaches and a clear outline of every patient’s rights and the physician’s responsibilities regarding these concerns.
+Concerns have been raised by regulatory agencies such as the American Medical Association (AMA) about the growing number of physicians offering “fee-for-service” treatments and alternate approaches or products to pharmaceuticals in their private practices operating outside of insurance limitations.
+This disclosure is meant to be a thoughtful and open discussion regarding these regulatory agencies’ concerns and a clear outline of every patient’s rights and the physician’s responsibilities regarding these concerns.

-Increasingly patients recognize the frustrations associated with illness-based medicine and are seeking preventive, holistic, and natural alternatives for their health care needs.
-And while conventional medicine has an excellent track record for addressing obvious disease and injury, it lacks effective tools to address pre-disease imbalances and vague symptomatology that clearly impacts quality of life for many patients.
+Increasingly patients recognize the frustrations associated with illness-based medicine and are seeking preventive, holistic, and natural alternatives for their health imbalances.
+And while conventional medicine has an excellent track record for addressing obvious disease and injury, it lacks effective tools to address pre-disease imbalances and vague symptomatology that clearly impacts quality of life for many, many people around the world.

 Likewise, multiple disease states have now been proven to respond to nonconventional interventions.
-Patients are increasingly voicing interest in these approaches, and functional medicine clinics such as Natural Balance Wellness Medical Center in Ann Arbor, Michigan find it rewarding to work with patients like you.
+Patients are increasingly voicing interest in these approaches, and functional medicine centers offering alternatives such as Natural Balance Wellness Medical Center are rapidly proliferating according to patient demand.

-Nevertheless, what the AMA remains concerned about is the potential for abuses.
+Nevertheless, what remains is always the potential for abuses.
 This holds true for conventional and nonconventional medicine alike.
-The responsibility to make ethical decisions remains high for all medical practitioners and consumers and patients should be fully informed of their rights as described below.
+Therefore the responsibility to make ethical decisions remains high for all medical practitioners and consumers and patients should be fully informed of their rights as described below.

 Rights, Disclosures & Responsibilities